TFITZ57/market-conditions/README.md

 - Comprehensive data analysis of 17 key housing market indicators
 - Granular data visualization down to specific towns
 - Time series analysis from 2015 to present
-- AI-powered report generation and insights
+- AI-powered report generation and insights with export to PDF and DOCX
 - Customizable visualizations and comparison tools
 - Market forecasting and trend analysis
+- Geographic visualizations with town-level data

 ## Getting Started